 If insufficient numbers of the public have been convinced to get vaccinated then that’s a failure of the government to make its arguments credible enough.
 Then to make vaccines mandatory and use the force of the law to punish those who refuse it is going to increase the lack of trust that is driving the inadequate vaccination rates to begin with.
 Since the government has handballed its responsibilities to (extremely narrowly focused) health experts, this distrust is likely to spill over to health and science.
 And since it’s the police that are tasked with enforcing the government’s agenda (rather than performing their actual job of protecting citizens), distrust will also rise towards the police force.
 Conspiracy theories will gain in popularity.

 How well is a society going to fair when the public distrusts its government, the health system, science and the police?
 It’s not hard to image it degenerating into anarchy or civil war.

 Through its legislation and communication, the government is giving people an easy target to label as the enemy – those who are not vaccinated.
 People who are genuinely concerned about forced vaccination may say nothing because they are afraid of being labelled the enemy.
 People will no longer attempt to take balanced positions on issues as they instead attempt to maintain allegiance to their side.
 This stifles meaningful dialogue.
 Rational discussion can’t occur.
 It replaces problem solving with fighting.
 Fighting has the potential to escalate uncontrollably.

 Identity politics also gives governments a scapegoat to use for their incompetency.
-It’s standard protocol for ineffective tyrannical regimes – divide the people, specify one side as the enemy, encourage hatred towards the enemy and place all blame on the enemy.
-The death and suffering is due to those people belonging to the enemy group.
-The government is no longer accountable for its failings.
+It’s standard protocol for ineffective tyrannical regimes – divide the people, specify one side as the enemy, encourage hatred towards the enemy, place all blame on the enemy and apply forever escalating levels of prosecution against them.

 The government’s authoritative control during covid has many knock on effects.
 Some of these include: